The best way to create interactive reading assignments - 4 fun reading lesson plans

 3. Add questions or configure your whiteboard

-Based on your text, you have to add questions to your Split Worksheet, or configure your Split Whiteboard by adding, for example, a background image or stickers.
+Based on your text, add questions to your Split Worksheet, or configure your Split Whiteboard by adding, for example, a background image or stickers.

 4. Share with your students